laboon/ebook/text/98_glossary_of_terms.md

 __Test coverage__: A general term for which aspects or parts of the system are covered by tests.

-__Test double__: A "fake object" which can be used in unit testing to limit dependencies on other classes, which may have problems of their own, not yet developed, or simply be time- or resource-intensive to actually instantiate.
+__Test double__: A "fake object" which can be used in unit testing to limit dependencies on other classes, which may have problems of their own, not yet be developed, or simply be time- or resource-intensive to actually instantiate.

 __Test fixture__: A procedure or program which puts a system into a state ready for testing.